-Marine biologists specialize in how life in the oceans behave in their natural habitats.
+Marine biologists specialize in how life in the oceans behaves in their natural habitats.
 They often work at sea collecting biological samples and recording fish distributions.
-Average salary is 53,900$.
+The average salary is 53,900$.

-Oceanographers understand how physical and biological properties of oceans interact.
-This may include anything from marine ecosystems, ocean currents and fluid dynamics.
+Oceanographers understand how the physical and biological properties of oceans interact.
+This may include anything from marine ecosystems, ocean currents, and fluid dynamics.
 Their average salary is about 59,500$.

-Foresters specialize in the way we manage, plant, conserve and harvest forests.
-The key focus is on tree identification, timber harvesting and silviculture.
-On average, they make an about 60,970$ annual salary with steady outlook.
+Foresters specialize in the way we manage, plant, conserve, and harvest forests.
+The key focus is on tree identification, timber harvesting, and silviculture.
+On average, foresters make an about 60,970$ annual salary with a steady outlook.

 Paleontologists understand how organisms evolve and their interactions in their environment.
 They also investigate the origin of species by tracing life back to their fossil records.
 Their average salary is about $61,300 with steady job growth.

 Seismologists interpret how seismic waves travel through and around the Earth from earthquakes.
-In addition, they understand plate tectonics and identify rupture mechanisms and fault structure.
-Average salary is approximately 63,400$
+In addition, they understand plate tectonics and identify rupture mechanisms and fault structures.
+The average salary is approximately 63,400$.

 Volcanologists study how and where volcanoes and related phenomena (lava, magma) erupt and form (past and present).
 They may work with seismic data and plate tectonics.
-Average salary is approximately 64,700$
+The average salary is approximately 64,700$.

 In the mid-range salary, these environmental science positions earn anywhere in the range of 65,000-70,000$.

 Biologists earn on average about 65,000$.
-Biologist work with wildlife, marine life and vegetation.
+Biologists work with wildlife, marine life, and vegetation.
 They analyze how living things, flora and fauna are composed including their structure and composition.

 Hydrologists analyze how water travels in relation to land and how it impacts people.
 This may include water availability and risk like drought and flood protection.
 Hydrologists often work in the field.
 For a hydrologist career, your average salary is about $65,100 with faster than average job growth.

-Geographers pay special attention “where” to locate on Earth.
+Geographers pay special attention to “where” to locate on Earth.
 By using GIS software, they store physical and built features in the world all in a database.
-From here, they can analyze and display Earth’s features in a map.
-Their average salary is about $65,400 and are experiencing average job growth.
+From here, they can analyze and display Earth’s features on a map.
+Their average salary is about $65,400 and is experiencing average job growth.

 Geologists study bedrock and surface rocks.
 More specifically, they best understand how Earth’s land forms and rock change over time.
-Overall, their salaries average 66,800$ and is seeing significant job growth.
+Overall, their salaries average 66,800$ and are seeing significant job growth.

 Toxicologists and epidemiologists understand how poisonous substances affect living organisms.
-They assists in reducing people’s exposure to chemicals which pose risks to our health.
+They assist in reducing people’s exposure to chemicals that pose risks to our health.
 Their average salary is about 69,700$ with steady job growth.

 As we move higher in the pay range, these environmental science careers require an even high level of education or work experience.

-For example, ecologists are different from biologists in that they are (in general) a hired professional typically requiring several years of experience.
-On the other hand, biologists, environmental scientists and staff scientists are entry-level positions.
+For example, ecologists are different from biologists in that they are (in general) hired professionals typically requiring several years of experience.
+On the other hand, biologists, environmental scientists, and staff scientists are entry-level positions.

 The positions below are median salaries and pay can be significantly higher or lower than listed.

-Limnologists investigate the biological, chemical and physical properties of lakes and ponds.
+Limnologists investigate the biological, chemical, and physical properties of lakes and ponds.
 By collecting water quality samples, they relate these readings to terrestrial surroundings.
-On average, limnologists earn $71,800 and often work in private sector and government.
+On average, limnologists earn $71,800 and often work in the private sector and government.

 Ecologists understand how organisms relate to each other in their physical environment.
 For example, they assess population dynamics in a built or natural environment.
-They average about 72,600$ for annual salary.
+They average about 72,600$ in annual salary.

 Geophysicists study the physical processes that relate to Earth and its surrounding space.
-They work in seismic, marine and gravity investigations.
+They work in seismic, marine, and gravity investigations.
 For example, they may investigate subsurface material detection.
-Average salary is 73,300$.
+The average salary is 73,300$.